jamesshore/simplebuild/README.md

 To Do
 -----
-Things that still need work:
+Current project:
+- Implement simplebuild-mocha and use it to drive improvements to simplebuild core

+Where I left off:
+- Factored stdout/stderr testing into test-console

+What's next:
+- Factor `__test_files` into its own module?

 Change before release:
 - Modify examples to use new descriptor spec

+Things that still need work:
 - When creating a module, the options and parameters need a lot of checking in `index.js`.
 Writing tests for this behavior is particularly tedious and repetitive.
 Create helper methods for this that take advantage of descriptors.
 - Should messages be written to stderr instead of stdout?
-- Could creation of modules' readme file be automated, particularly the "usage" and "examples" sections?
+Or perhaps some sort of 'reporter' spec
 - Pull `__test_files.js` out of simplebuild-jshint into its own module or helper
 - Pull `expectSuccess()` and `expectFailure()` out of simplebuild-jshint (_index_test.js)